survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 T> [webpack-parallel-uglify-plugin](https://www.npmjs.com/package/webpack-parallel-uglify-plugin) allows you to parallelize the minifying step and may yield extra performance as webpack doesn't run in parallel by default.

+T> Instead of UglifyJS, you can consider trying [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler).
+It runs parallel and may even give smaller result.

 ## Minifying CSS

 *css-loader* allows minifying CSS through [cssnano](http://cssnano.co/).
 If you use `UglifyJsPlugin`, it actually sets your code into minifying mode by default.
 So assuming you point to your styling through JavaScript, it would minify by default.